PositiveDefinite551/knowledge-base/geometry/README.md

 # Geometry
 Small code snippets for visualising geometrical concepts.
-All of the snippets solve their own problem and are unconnected to each other:
+Each of the snippets solves a separate problem and is in general unconnected to the rest:

 `geometry_of_parabola.py`: Plots a parabola with its focus.
 The goal is to visualize the geometric interpretation of a parabola.